There’s a lot to love about taking an Italy road trip!

-There’s a lot to love about taking an Italy road trip, from admiring beautiful countryside views along the open road during the day to stopping at whatever hilltop village or seaside vista looks lovely, to spending evenings in small countryside inns or perhaps even a Tuscan farmhouse.
+From admiring beautiful countryside views along the open road during the day to stopping at whatever hilltop viewpoint or seaside village looks lovely, to spending evenings in small countryside inns or perhaps even a Tuscan farmhouse, Italian road trips can be a dream come true… depending on where you go.

 An Italy road trip might be the right choice for you if…